Welcome!

 Medical Care

-If needed, please make sure your child is supplied with any prescription medication they will need for the duration of your program.
+As necessary, please make sure your child is supplied with any prescription medication they will need for the duration of your program.
 (Please note: we cannot be responsible for dispensing medication – this is the responsibility of the student).
 If the student has a recurring medical condition we should be made aware of, please send us his or her medical history, as well as any information or records that may assist doctors in treatment.

 Please inform us of any allergies the student may have on the Medical Release form.